Kayla Harris, LMFT (She/Her)

 Staff Therapist

-In her clinical work, Kayla integrates Narrative and Solution-Focused therapies with relational and systemic thinking.
-Her clinical lens is shaped by intersectional feminism, anti-oppressive frameworks, and the concept of pluriversality (the belief that multiple truths and experiences can coexist).
-She believes therapy isn’t always about doing more; sometimes it’s about redirecting the energy you’re already expending toward outcomes that better reflect who you want to be.
+I specialize in supporting individuals and relationships impacted by military service, trauma, neurodivergence, evolving identities, intimacy issues, and systemic oppression.
+In my clinical work, I integrate Narrative and Solution-Focused therapies with relational and systemic thinking.
+My clinical lens is shaped by intersectional feminism, anti-oppressive frameworks, and the concept of pluriversality (the belief that multiple truths and experiences can coexist).
+My belief is that therapy isn’t always about doing more; sometimes it’s about redirecting the energy you’re already expending toward outcomes that better reflect who you want to be.

 Kayla practices therapy in Illinois and offers coaching anywhere